 - 3. The details of the complaint were as follows: - a.
-The Data Subject made a request to the Respondent on 13 March 2022, under Article 17 of the GDPR, for the erasure of one URL link containing personal data concerning them, which had been uploaded to the Instagram platform by a third-party user. - b.
-The Respondent replied to the Data Subject rejecting their request for erasure on the basis that they found no grounds for removal of the content under Article 17(1). - c.
-As the Data Subject was not satisfied with the response received from the Respondent, the Data Subject lodged a complaint with the Recipient SA.
+The Data Subject made an erasure request on 11 May 2021 to the Respondent, pursuant to Article 17 of the GDPR, requesting the erasure of one URL from the Respondent's platform. - b.
+The Respondent replied to the Data Subject on 12 May 2021 rejecting their request for erasure on the basis that they found no grounds for removal of the content under Article 17(1). - c.
+As the Data Subject was not satisfied with the response received from the Respondent, they lodged a complaint with the Recipient SA.